mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v7-x.md

 document; otherwise it will embed the whole font file.
 You can override this by changing the configurable variable `$this->percentSubset`

-For backwards compatibility, you can use 's' in the mode parameter to override the configuration settings and force subsetting of all fonts e.g.
+For backwards compatibility, you can use `s` in the `mode` configuration key to override the configuration settings and force subsetting of all fonts e.g.

 {% highlight php %}